HoiJean/djangoforbeginners-book/manuscript/ch1.md

 Advanced developers can use their keyboard and command line to navigate through their computer with ease; with practice this approach is much faster than using a mouse.

-In this book I'll give you the exact instructions to run--you don't need to be an expert on the command line--but over time it's a good skill to have for any professional software developer.
+In this book I'll give you the exact instructions to run--you don't need to be an expert on the command line--but over time it's a good skill for any professional software developer to develop.
 Two good free resources for further study are the [Command Line Crash Course](https://learnpythonthehardway.org/book/appendixa.html) and [CodeCademy’s Course on the Command Line](https://www.codecademy.com/learn/learn-the-command-line).

 A> Instructions are included below for Mac, Windows, and Linux computers.